Metachained-Game-Studio/Metachained-Development-Blog/Blog/What is Metachained Game Studio.md

 — Lord of Dark Places, Hal Bennet

-<aside> 🗡️ The world has once more, begun it's fracture Monsters that kept to their [boundaries] are venturing forth Travellers and merchants are found dead in the road, towns destroyed People of the capital are showing signs of unrest There are whispers that the king is missing and the prince has gone into a frenzy An adventurer awakens without mind or memory...
+<aside> 🗡️ The world has once more, begun it's fracture.
+Monsters that kept to their [boundaries] are venturing forth.
+Travellers and merchants are found dead in the road, towns destroyed.
+People of the capital are showing signs of unrest.
+There are whispers that the king is missing and the prince has gone into a frenzy.
+An adventurer awakens without mind or memory...

 </aside>